ottomp24/ottomp24/D365FO/CropperControl/README.md

 This control has been created using the Microsoft Extensibility Framework along with HTML5, CSS3 and JavaScript.

+## Installation

+1. Go to Visual Studio > Dynamic D365 > Import Project...
+1. Select the .AXPP file and hit OK.

+Files can also be extracted from the .AXPP file by just changing the file extension to .ZIP if needed.

 ## Notes

 For this demo, open source cropperjs library was used.
 More details: https://fengyuanchen.github.io/cropperjs/.